 Trustees bring to the National Museums Scotland a wide range of skills, backgrounds and experience in academic life, business, media, technology, education and community involvement.
 Individually they bring not only this experience, but also many different perspectives on how the National Museums Scotland can best serve the public.

-Trustees also have a vital role to act as ambassadors for the National Museums Scotland, both in gathering support for large projects and, equally importantly, in ensuring the widest possible understanding of the National Museums Scotland’s collections and its services, locally, nationally and internationally.
+Trustees also have a vital role to act as ambassadors for National Museums Scotland, both in gathering support for large projects and, equally importantly, in ensuring the widest possible understanding of National Museums Scotland’s collections and its services (locally, nationally and internationally).

-National Museums Scotland can have up to 15 Trustees, who are all appointed by the Cabinet Secretary for Culture & External Affairs.
-Trustees are normally appointed for a term of four years, and may serve for a second term.
+National Museums Scotland can have up to 15 Trustees, who are all appointed by the Minister for Culture, Tourism & External Affairs.
+They are normally appointed for a term of four years, and may serve for a second term.
 Trustees are appointed through an open process where posts are advertised and candidates are interviewed.